ianlcurtis1/ha-aks-hybrid-poc/README.md

 [![Build on pull to main](https://github.com/ianlcurtis1/ha-aks-hybrid-poc/actions/workflows/build.yml/badge.svg)](https://github.com/ianlcurtis1/ha-aks-hybrid-poc/actions/workflows/build.yml)

 # Introduction
 AKS Hybrid (https://learn.microsoft.com/en-us/azure/aks/hybrid/) is an on-premise implementation of Azure Kubernetes Service (AKS) orchestrator which automates running containerised applications at scale.
 It provides a solution for hosting highly available workloads on-premise.
 Azure Arc (https://learn.microsoft.com/en-us/azure/azure-arc/overview) is a cloud based control plane which can be used for managing on-premise AKS Hybrid instances.
+Flux (https://fluxcd.io/) is an open sourced set of continuous delivery solutions for Kubernetes.
+AKS and AKS Hybrid natively support Flux through their GitOps capabilities.

 This is a simple dotnet solution to demonstrate a highly available Azure Arc-enabled AKS Hybrid configuration for messaging.